About Miss Van Biography

 These painted ladies are represented in a sensual and burlesque manner as they wear under-bust corsets, petticoats, tutus and sometimes disconcerting animal masks.
 Their kinky attitude also seems to be directly taken from a Moulin Rouge setting, exhibiting bare breasts, long lashes, red and fleshy lips.
 So these women are painted in a certain way which emphasizes their femininity and their sexual power.
 Miss Van uses the hair as a precious tool which sensually hides but also reveals femininity.
 It makes the woman body sublime as the curves of the hair and the body match in harmony.
 By picturing semi-nudity and curvy ladies with no top model proportions, Miss Van claims that all women are naturally desirable, strong and proud even in their birthday suit.

-Miss Van clearly stands for women's power and beauty.
+Miss Van clearly stands for women’s power and beauty.
 And although there are few female names in the graffiti scene, she also defends her own condition as a woman artist in a male-dominated area.
-Her collection of dolls is getting known throughout the world thanks to her street artworks but also exhibitions in the biggest cities of the world.
-We haven't heard the last of her and her poupées!
+Her collection of dolls is getting known throughout the world thanks to her street artworks present in South and North America as well as in Europe, but also exhibitions in the biggest cities of the world.
+We haven’t heard the last of her and her poupées!